 The taut lyrics of Joyboys In The Grindhouse touch on sex, psychonautic tour experiences, self-medication for social anxiety, and the resiliency which can result from sustained political resistance.

 The album's title nods to both a wry sense of camp that imbues the project and to Fry's hands-on profession as a surgical instrument sharpener.
 Fully 49 songs were written, demoed, and culled to the 11 that constitute Joyboys.

 "In making a record, as in sharpening," says Fry, "you grind away what you don't need."

-The album cover, meticulously photographed in the style of a Dutch Old Master by Dylan O'Connor, features such disconcerting preparations as a chocolate-drenched ham, unreasonably dangerous utensils, wires suspended in melting Jello, a salad dressed with cigarette butts, and other details.
+The album cover, meticulously photographed in the style of a Dutch Old Master by Dylan O'Connor, features such disconcerting preparations as a chocolate-drenched ham, dangerous utensils, wires suspended in melting Jello, a salad dressed with cigarette butts, and other details.

 "It's a Carravagio of ruin, like most of life," says Fry.
 "You either laugh or die even sooner."

 Joyboys In The Grindhouse is available as an audiophile 180-gram LP, as well as digitally and on CD.

 A liner photo from Joyboys In The Grindhouse